 Indicators are data-driven tools that can signal when you should exit your positions and when you should re-enter.
 If you run them on your investments on a month-to-month basis you can be sure to be out of the market somewhere near the top and back in somewhere near the bottom.

 This is no joke.
-People who use these tools saw a 3 to 1 return in their 401ks relative to those that followed the standard advisor’s advice to leave their money alone.
+People who use these tools saw great returns in their 401k relative to those that followed the standard advisor’s advice to leave their money alone.

 Adjust Your Allocation